mokhld/education-quiz-master/README.md

 # Education Quiz App

-Functional CRUD app for both Students and Teachers, allowing students to login with Authentication and take mulitple quizzes.
-The result of each quiz is also dynamically produced.
-Features a Master Teacher login, allowing teachers to add, edit and delete quizzes and questions.
-Created in Angular, Typescript, Material UI and linked to Firebase serverless database, with Google OAuth.
+-  A centralised point for students to login, access quizzes & view results- deployed from their respective teacher & year group.
+Features Teachers panel to add, edit & remove quizzes.
+-  Built using Angular & Typescript, with Firestore to store quizzes & results, with Material UI for front-end styling and Authentication for registered users to login and/ or create login account.
+Dynamically programmed to produce an entirely asynchronous one-page dashboard for both Teacher and student.

 (Continually) Deployed on Netlify: